machal/cssmine-content/content/flexbox-examples.md

 ![order change](dist/images/original/flexbox-priklady-6.jpg)

-Let's define the HTML order: A) C) B).
-And let's assume we want to change that order on small screens so that B) will be followed by C).
+let’s define the HTML order: A) C) B).
+And let’s assume we want to change that order on small screens so that B) will be followed by C).
 Since the order property counts from zero, we will do it this way: